dddrrreee/cs240lx-25spr/labs/8-i2c/README.md

 The following is a raw cut-and-paste from the [wikipedia bit-bang i2c implementation][bit-bang-i2c].
-If you define the different helper routines it should just work.
+If you define the different helper routines it should just work --- we'll discuss these helpers after the code.

 ```
 // Hardware-specific support functions that MUST be customized: